Sleep Apnea Therapy

-Traditionally, continuous positive airway pressure (CPAP) therapy has been used to treat cases of sleep apnea.
-While this therapy is effective for many severe cases of sleep apnea, some patients find the machine to be uncomfortable and inconvenient, leading to non-compliance.
-For these individuals, oral appliances offer a comfortable alternative that effectively alleviates the symptoms of sleep apnea.
+Continuous positive airway pressure (CPAP) therapy has been used to treat cases of sleep apnea.
+The trouble is many patients find the machine so uncomfortable and inconvenient that they don’t use it.
+For these patients, oral appliances offer a comfortable alternative to alleviate symptoms.

 You might be feeling: